-Thin clients are stripped down computers and it made me wonder what operating system (OS) they used, if indeed they used one.
+Thin clients are stripped down computers and it made me wonder if they used an operating system like normal computers.
+I decided to do some investigation to find out if this was the case.

 - Microsoft Windows 10 IoT Enterprise (WIE)

 There are other operating systems available, but these seem to be the common ones in use.
 Let’s take a detailed look at these operating systems.